What you need to know for dealing with a narcissistic elderly mother or father when planning care

 What is narcissism?

-Narcissism is a mental disorder and the person may exhibit superiority, and endless demands for attention, especially praise and recognition.
-The narcissistic parent will be accustomed to manipulating others around them with little or no regard to their feelings or emotions.
+Narcissistic Personality Disorder (NPD) is a mental disorder and the person may exhibit superiority, and endless demands for attention, especially praise and recognition.
+The narcissistic parent may demonstrate a lack of empathy and be accustomed to manipulating others around them with little or no regard for their feelings or emotions.
 When it comes to caring for someone with this personality disorder, or planning and arranging their care, it can be an overwhelming thought.

 Although personality disorders such as narcissism can become milder as the person ages, it can still be present enough to be an issue, especially in a parent that you are trying to help.
 It may bring back all sorts of memories and triggers that make it much harder for you to deal with.
 It could be that your elderly parent has developed narcissism in their old age, this can be due to a variety of reasons, including trauma, or depression.
 It could also be that they are exhibiting some narcissistic traits because of dementia.